-In 2018, The United States Agency for International Development (USAID) in collaboration with Power Africa concluded the four-year Renewable Energy and Energy Efficiency Project (REEEP) in Nigeria.
-On a progressive note, this project has provided 261,938 Nigerian citizens with renewable energy via 16,600 connections in a bid to reduce carbon emissions.
+In 2018, the US Agency for International Development (USAID) in collaboration with Power Africa concluded the four-year Renewable Energy and Energy Efficiency Project in Nigeria.
+On a progressive note, this project has provided 261,938 Nigerian citizens with renewable energy through 16,600 connections in a bid to reduce carbon emissions.

-Another important development in the renewable energy sector of Nigeria is the Nigerian Electrification Programme (NEP) launched in 2019 by the federal government, with the hope of implementing progress.
-The NEP seeks to provide electricity through solar powered plants.
-To facilitate the implementation of his project, the federal government of Nigeria through the Rural Electrification Agency (REA) secured financing for this project from the African Development Bank (US$150 million), Africa Growing Together Fund (US$50 million) and the World Bank (US$350 million).8
+Another important development in the renewable energy sector of Nigeria is the Nigerian Electrification Programme, which was launched in 2019 by the federal government in the hopes of implementing progress and providing electricity through solar-powered plants.
+To facilitate the implementation of this project, through the Rural Electrification Agency (REA) the federal government secured financing for this project from the African Development Bank (US$150 million), Africa Growing Together Fund (US$50 million) and the World Bank (US$350 million).8

 The European Union also made available the sum of €165 million for investment towards the development and implementation of renewable energy projects.9 This investment seeks to cater for at least '90 million Nigerians and business owners who lack access to affordable renewably energy'.10